Coronavirus Antibody Clinic Visit Venous Blood Collection Test

 Or do you wonder whether you have been exposed to the virus even though you haven’t had symptoms?

-This test looks for immunoglobulin G (IgG) antibodies to SARS-CoV-2, the virus that causes COVID-19.
+This test looks for immunoglobulin M (IgM) and immunoglobulin G (IgG) antibodies to SARS-CoV-2, the virus that causes COVID-19.
 Your body produces antibodies as part of its immune response to an infection.
 These antibodies normally become measurable from 7 – 14 days post-infection and can indicate whether you were previously infected with the virus.

-A positive result means that you have detectable levels of IgG antibodies in your blood.
-It is not yet known whether this means that you are immune to coronavirus or, if you are immune, how long that immunity will last.
+A positive result means that you have detectable levels of IgM and/or IgG antibodies in your blood.
+We do not yet know whether this means that you are immune to coronavirus or, if you are immune, how long that immunity will last.

 Do not take this test if you are currently experiencing symptoms of COVID-19.
 Please contact 111 for guidance on what to do and to discuss testing options for a current infection.